Updated Nov 25, 2019

-No traveler wants to bring more gear along for his/her journey than is absolutely necessary.
-Imagine trying to mule-pack all of the metal you see above onto your smallest displacement ride.
-Sure, you can never be too prepared but stealthy, multifunctional tools and adapters are definitely preferable to the latter.
+No motorcyclist wants to bring more gear along for their journey than absolutely necessary.
+Imagine trying to pack all of the kit you see above onto your smallest ride.
+Stealthy and multifunctional motorcycle tools are definitely preferable over the former.

-Before I continue, I should state for the record that all of my motorcycles are metric.
-If the bike you happen to be riding isn’t, substitute whatever information you must.
-If you’d like for me to compile and ship a custom roadside tool kit that’s tailored specifically to your motorcycle, please click here.
+All of my motorcycles are metric.
+If the bike you’re riding isn’t, substitute whatever information you must.
+If you’d like for us to build and ship a custom motorcycle tool kit that’s tailored to your motorcycle’s year/make/model, please click here.

 Your throttle cable will eventually break.
 So will your clutch cable.
 It probably won’t happen while you’re sitting on your couch.
 Rather, you’ll be on the road.
 Have an extra on hand.
 Sure, you can warp and crease it into the compartment under your seat but at least have it.
 It will be put to use.

 At the heart of our tool kit is the Leatherman Wave.
-A stainless steel multitool, it eliminates four standard equivalents including needle-nose pliers, phillips/flathead screwdrivers, hex wrenches and wire strippers.
+This stainless steel multitool eliminates four others.
+It includes needle-nose pliers, phillips/flathead screwdrivers, hex wrenches and wire strippers.
 Not only does it save space, it actually contributes thirteen additional utilities.
 I keep it in my pocket wherever I go.
-A full review is posted here.

-Now, if someone were to open my topcase or tail bag, the first thing they’d see is whatever goodies I felt like bringing with: keys, gum, phone, wallet, watch … maybe the latest copy of a respectable gentlemen’s magazine.
+The first thing people see upon opening my top case or tail bag is whatever goodies I felt like bringing with.
+Keys, gum, phone, wallet, watch are the basics.
+I’ll sometimes follow that up with the latest copy of a respectable motorbike magazine.

-Underneath these material assumptions of a trouble-free journey, nested in the bowels of future failure, rests a dichotomy of sophisticated, industrial grade band-aids which all motorcycles, new and old, show the remnant effects of.
+Underneath these material assumptions of a trouble-free journey, nested in the bowels of future failure, rests a dichotomy of sophisticated, industrial grade band-aids.
+All of my motorcycles new and old show their remnant effects.
 Peer into the bottomless deck of tarot cards that represent your roadside future.

 Poof!
-Okay, they’re not all that special but they make grab-and-go much more feasible.
+Okay, they’re not all that special but they make grab-and-go much easier.
 Add these small tool bags to your shopping cart.

-In one bag, namely the “tool” bag, I carry what you see above:
+In one bag, not surprisingly dubbed the “tool” bag, I carry what you see above:

 - small ratchet surrounded by three of my larger sockets for axles, brakes and engine